Is Xylitol Good For You?

 Potential for Metabolic Disturbance:

 As previously mentioned, xylitol is not fully absorbed by the GI (gastrointestinal) tract.
-Therefore it may be likely that xylitol accumulates in the liver and may have toxic consequences when used in large quantities over extended periods and may lead to metabolic disturbances.
+Therefore it may be likely that this sugar alcohol accumulates in the liver and may have toxic consequences when used in large quantities over extended periods and may lead to metabolic disturbances.

 Xylitol is in a class of fermentable carbohydrates called polyols.
 A large quantity of xylitol is passed to the colon and fermented by bacteria.
 The microflora here utilizes the sweetener to produce fatty acids as well as hydrogen and methane gas.
 As a result, these gases are associated with gas, abdominal cramping, bloating, constipation and diarrhea (5).

-Evidence suggest that more than 10 grams of xylitol daily can cause these GI symptoms which may be easily consumed unknowingly due to its increase in presence in products but not on labels.
-(1) As a result, individuals with gastrointestinal issues sensitive to fermentable sugars should avoid xylitol.
-People with gut complications such as irritable bowel syndrome, small intestinal bacterial overgrowth (SIBO) and Crohn’s disease may experience an increase of GI disturbances exacerbated by xylitol.
+Evidence suggest that more than 10 grams of sugar alcohols daily can cause these GI symptoms which may be easily consumed unknowingly due to its increase in presence in products but not on labels.
+(1) As a result, individuals with gastrointestinal issues sensitive to fermentable sugars should avoid sugar alcohols all together.

-What foods you consume with xylitol and various nutritional components of foods containing xylitol may affect your ability to absorb each component.
+What foods you consume with xylitol and various nutritional components of foods containing this sugar alcohol may affect your ability to absorb each component.
 Ingesting sugar alcohols can limit the ability for other nutrients like fats and carbs to be properly metabolized.

-Clinical trials have also shown that consumption of sweeteners like xylitol can cause appetite dysregulation resulting in a lack of satiety and an overall increase in fat consumption.
+Clinical trials have also shown that consumption of sugar alcohols can cause appetite dysregulation resulting in a lack of satiety and an overall increase in fat consumption.
 (1)

 As a whole group, sugar alcohols can interact with drugs (1).
 Especially those drugs used by diabetics to manage weight should limit xylitol consumption.